SocketCluster/socketcluster-server/README.md

 - **More readable**: Code is written sequentially from top to bottom.
 Avoids event handler callback hell.
 It's also much easier to write and read complex integration test scenarios.
 - **More manageable**: No need to remember to unbind listeners with `removeListener(...)`; just `break` out of the `for-await-of` loop to stop consuming.
 This also encourages a more declarative style of coding.
 - **Safer**: Each event can be processed sequentially without missing any events.
-On the other hand, with `EventEmitter`, the listener function for the same event can run multiple times in parallel; this can cause unintended side effects.
+On the other hand, with `EventEmitter`, the listener function for the same event cannot be prevented from running multiple times in parallel; this can cause unintended side effects.

 ## License